Merci-chao/userChrome.js/README.md

 ## Changelog
 Version 2.5
-- Improve the experience of dragging non-continuous tabs.
+- Improve the experience of dragging non-adjacent tabs.
 - Add check-update feature.
 Enable it by setting `checkUpdate` to `1`, change `checkUpdateFrequency` to the frequency (days) you want.

 Version 2.4